 Many banks will still accept old notes as deposits from customers.
 The Post Office may also accept them as a deposit into bank accounts you can access at the Post Office.
 You can also exchange withdrawn notes with The Bank of England.

 Again, many charities will accept old banknotes as donations.

-The old paper £20 note has not been withdrawn from circulation yet, so these are currently accepted by all banks, retailers and other businesses.
+The old paper £20 and £50 notes have not been withdrawn from circulation yet, so these are currently accepted by all banks, retailers and other businesses.

 Are old notes worth anything?